kxMaxx/pyeKVS/README.md

 ## Project
-This pyeKVS project is a pascal implementation für Delphi.
-It's stores the data to stream.
+This pyeKVS project is a pascal implementation for Delphi.
+It's stores the data into a stream.

 ## License
 License:  [MIT](http://opensource.org/licenses/MIT)